Continuing to serve: Former AWG Soldiers save Afghan lives

 |0

-This work, Continuing to serve: Former AWG Soldiers save Afghan lives [Image 2 of 2], by Tammie Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Continuing to serve: Former AWG Soldiers save Afghan lives , by Tammie Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: (Editor’s note: This is part one of a three-part series that shares the story of a group of former Fort George G. Meade Soldiers who leveraged their military training to help Afghans relocate to safe areas after American forces left the country.)